vadimkonovod/aisoboi/web systems/README.md

                      }

       415:
-        description: Returned in the event that the end point doesn't support the media-type specified in the Content-Type header.
+        description: Returned if endpoint doesn't support the media-type specified in the Content-Type header.
         body:
           application/json:
             example: {